jirijakes/rust-bip352/README.md

 Not yet complete and not yet stable.
 Better not to use it.

-Reflects the state of test vector from [PR #1458](https://github.com/bitcoin/bips/pull/1458), which is behind the proposed specification (some aspects have already changed in the specification).
+Reflects the final version of the BIP that was merged into the main BIPs repository.

 ## Try